 - Mike Bloomberg will put an end to the chaos

-Each ad leads to this post-click experience, which continues the story from the ads:
+Each ad leads to this post-click landing page experience, which continues the story from the ads:

 - What is the offer? — The page tells the same focused story narrative as the ads, offering prospects the opportunity to team up and support Bloomberg if they agree it’s time for a change.